BOX (NYSE:BOX) Releases Q3 2022 Earnings Guidance

 BOX (NYSE:BOX) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.200-$0.210 for the period, compared to the Thomson Reuters consensus estimate of $0.200.
 The company issued revenue guidance of $218 million-$219 million, compared to the consensus revenue estimate of $216.58 million.BOX also updated its FY 2022 guidance to $0.790-$0.810 EPS.

-BOX (NYSE:BOX) last posted its quarterly earnings results on Tuesday, August 24th.
-The software maker reported $0.21 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.19 by $0.02.
-BOX had a negative return on equity of 21.15% and a negative net margin of 4.13%.
+BOX (NYSE:BOX) last posted its earnings results on Tuesday, August 24th.
+The software maker reported $0.21 EPS for the quarter, beating the Zacks’ consensus estimate of $0.19 by $0.02.
+BOX had a negative net margin of 4.13% and a negative return on equity of 21.15%.
 The company had revenue of $214.50 million for the quarter, compared to analysts’ expectations of $213.01 million.
-During the same period last year, the firm earned $0.18 earnings per share.
-BOX’s quarterly revenue was up 11.5% on a year-over-year basis.
-As a group, equities research analysts forecast that BOX will post -0.28 earnings per share for the current year.
+During the same quarter in the prior year, the company posted $0.18 earnings per share.
+BOX’s revenue for the quarter was up 11.5% compared to the same quarter last year.
+As a group, equities research analysts predict that BOX will post -0.29 EPS for the current year.

-In other BOX news, CFO Dylan C. Smith sold 15,000 shares of BOX stock in a transaction that occurred on Tuesday, August 10th.
-The stock was sold at an average price of $25.16, for a total value of $377,400.00.
-Following the sale, the chief financial officer now owns 1,197,900 shares of the company’s stock, valued at approximately $30,139,164.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-6.20% of the stock is currently owned by insiders.
+In other BOX news, CFO Dylan C. Smith sold 15,000 shares of the business’s stock in a transaction dated Tuesday, August 10th.
+The shares were sold at an average price of $25.16, for a total transaction of $377,400.00.
+Following the sale, the chief financial officer now directly owns 1,197,900 shares in the company, valued at $30,139,164.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+6.20% of the stock is owned by corporate insiders.

 An institutional investor recently raised its position in BOX stock.
-Morgan Stanley lifted its position in shares of Box, Inc. (NYSE:BOX) by 23.6% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 2,615,252 shares of the software maker’s stock after acquiring an additional 500,169 shares during the quarter.
-Morgan Stanley owned 1.61% of BOX worth $66,819,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 75.12% of the company’s stock.
+Morgan Stanley increased its position in shares of Box, Inc. (NYSE:BOX) by 23.6% during the second quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 2,615,252 shares of the software maker’s stock after buying an additional 500,169 shares during the period.
+Morgan Stanley owned about 1.61% of BOX worth $66,819,000 at the end of the most recent reporting period.
+Institutional investors own 78.88% of the company’s stock.

 BOX Company Profile